kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Symbols.md

 let id = Symbol("id");
 alert(id); // TypeError: Cannot convert a Symbol value to a string

-If we really want to show a symbol, we need to explicitly call .toString() on it, like here:
+//If we really want to show a symbol, we need to explicitly call .toString() on it, like here:

 let id = Symbol("id");
 alert(id.toString()); // Symbol(id), now it works